Courses and Events

 Study hours and mode of delivery

-- 7.5 hours: taught session via MS Teams
+- 7.5 hours: taught session this is face-to-face

 - 7.5 hours: self-directed study day to complete the e-learning activities within the digital workbook via Moodle

 **Please note that the independent study day can be given before or after the taught session.
-The activities within the digital workbook are additional content and information, therefore should not affect the candidate’s ability to complete the activities prior to attending the taught session.**
+The eLearning activities are additional content and information, therefore should not affect the candidate’s ability to complete the activities prior to attending the taught session.**

 Who is the training for?